 But things need to be put in context.
 The fierce political debate in the U.S. convinced many people not part of the legal sphere to believe that it is all about politics.
 But the real picture is more complex.
 Most lawyers are trained in the vocation of the law, theory is less interesting.
 But there is a robust literature on the sociology of law that teaches us there are complex processes that create a legal culture that is some times stronger than underlying political ideologies.
-A good example is the APUS Legal Studies course SOCI 422 Sociology of the Law.
+A good example is our Legal Studies course SOCI 422 Sociology of the Law.

 In recent months the U.S. Supreme Court published two opinions having to do with immigration.
 As we all know, immigration is a field of law with a deep political context.
 Immigration law has been politicized to its detriment by both sides of the political debate, but there are forces within the legal system that can mitigate those political influences.

 In May, the court issued a unanimous decision written by Justice Sonia Sotomayor in United States v.
 Palomar-Santiago.
 Respondent Refugio Palomar-Santiago was deported from the United States based on a felony conviction for driving under the influence (DUI).
 When he was caught and convicted in 1988, a DUI was considered an “aggravated felony.”
 What does this mean?
 As students in my LSTD 402 Immigration Law course know, this classification resulted in subjecting a noncitizen to removal from the United States.